danielpclark/dynaspan/README.md

 The last two parameters can be edit text, and then additional options (in that order).
 Both are optional.
 The edit text is a way to be able to click somewhere to open up the input to initially enter text.

-The options Hash currently has three options.
+The options Hash currently has these options.

  - **:hidden_fields** will put in as many hidden fields as you include in a Hash with key->value matching to name->value
  - **:callback_on_update** is a no frills callback.
 It runs whatever command you give it whenever Dynaspan submits an update